 - animal stocks had begun to recover and spread out from their cold-water refuges

 These conditions developed in the course of the late Proterozoic.
 Prior to that stage almost the only signs of life on the seafloor were stromatolites – layered mats produced by microbes.
 As the seas became more oxygenated, stromatolites became less common.
-Higher in the water column, plankton and microplankton were also beginning to recover.
+Higher in the water column, plankton and microplankton also began to recover.

-Then, towards the end of the Proterozoic, a strange array of soft- bodied organisms known as the Ediacaran fauna appeared.
+Then, towards the end of the Proterozoic, a strange array of soft- bodied organisms known as the Ediacaran fauna suddenly appeared.
 Some of them were fixed to the seafloor by holdfasts and, where fossilised, commonly buried in life position.
 They occur at this time in many parts of the world, from the Ediacara Hills of Australia to Charnwood Forest, England.
 With few exceptions, such as sponges, none seems to have been ancestral to later organisms, and most forms became extinct before the Cambrian.
 Then, at the very end of the Proterozoic, worms began to penetrate the sediment, leaving the first trace fossils in the form of horizontal meanderings and vertical burrows.

 Evidently the organisms which brought about this revolution did not come into being ex nihilo, unseen and as if by magic.
 Nor did they arise as products of the great ‘struggle for existence’, acquiring little by little new capabilities and levels of organisation as they out-competed their rivals; for then sediments should have abounded with their ancestors.
 The simplest explanation is that in some shape or form they already existed.
 They appeared in the fossil record as they increased in number and as the increasingly benign environments around the coasts allowed for their increase.
-In a jump shift analagous to the miraculous way in which many fossilisable creatures – barnacles, for instance – start out as unfossilisable larvae, the new conditions triggered radical transmutations.
+In a jump shift analagous to the miraculous way in which many fossilisable creatures – barnacles, for instance – start out as unfossilisable larvae, the new conditions triggered radical pre-programmed transmutations.

 As a recent analysis demonstrates, the food webs of the Cambrian were ‘remarkably similar’ in structure to modern food webs.
 Fundamentally, marine food chains changed little over time, just as, fundamentally, the organisms that composed them changed little.
 By the Middle Cambrian nearly all the phyla of the marine realm had made themselves known.
-The subsequent history of marine life was, by comparison, merely fugues and variations on themes introduced at the beginning.
+The subsequent history of marine life was, by comparison, merely a medley of variations on themes introduced at the beginning.
 The disparate organisms that appeared in the Cambrian were linked by food chains, not evolutionary chains.
 There is no evidence that zooplankton evolved from bacteria, or that worms, molluscs, sponges and so on evolved from zooplankton.

 Darwin’s theory of evolution requires the evidence of ‘numerous, fine, intermediate fossil links’.
 He imagined that in the vast ages before the Cambrian the world must have ’swarmed’ with living creatures.
 But what we find is revolution, not evolution: an explosion of life forms as continental platforms began to be colonised by recovering populations from elsewhere – presumably, from shallow-marine polar regions.
 Starting with bacteria and climaxing with sharks, it was an ecological progression, something that occurred over thousands of years, not three thousand million.